 Just as its name suggests, Roam Research is a note-taking application that encourages “networked thoughts.”
 Instead of having to mentally and physically group your notes into specific diagrams and hierarchies, this application allows for free-flowing connections and groupings of different notes, allowing you to take your notes more organically.

 Why is it a great new tool for metacognition in the workplace?

-The key mechanism of Roam Research is that while all notes have some form of connection or relationship with another, no note exists “inside” another note.
+The key mechanism of Roam Research is that while all notes have some form of connection or relationship with one another, no note exists “inside” another note.

-With Roam, I can organize my thoughts and notes just as how I imagined them in my brain.
+With Roam, I can organize my thoughts and notes just as I imagined them in my brain.

 Although the “equality” and the absence of hierarchy note-to-note might be unconventional to some, those seeking an organization that follows a folder or notebook system may use its hierarchical feature inside each note.
 However, note that just like the notes, each page that belongs to a hierarchy is likewise a thing on its own.

 This hierarchical feature is powered by a bi-directional links engine that automatically creates a “link” between two or more notes with the same topic.
 You can either use #topic or [[topic]] to establish a new or existing topic.
 For newly added topics without a page just yet, Roam Research also automatically creates this new page, which is also already linked to the note or page you’re currently on.
 As you can see, automatic gestures seem to be a common thing in Roam Research.

 If you’re worried that you might accidentally miss linking a note or a page, worry not.
 In every note, Roam Research provides you with a list of all linked and unlinked pages or notes to the current one you’re working on.
 The application identifies unlinked pages or notes as those that mention similar terms as your current note but haven’t been linked yet.
 With a single click, you can link and unlink them to your current note, making it a great metacognition tool in the workplace!